The equivalence of lattice and Heegaard Floer homology: Background

 \subsection{Construction of the surgery hypercube}

 In this section, we sketch the construction of the link surgery hypercube.
 Manolescu and Ozsv\'{a}th's construction requires a large collection of Heegaard diagrams, which they refer to as a \emph{complete system of Heegaard diagrams}.
 We describe their construction in a restricted setting, focusing on the case that each arc in our system of arcs $\scA$ for $L$ is either alpha-parallel or beta-parallel.
-We also focus our attention on a special class of complete systems, which we call \emph{meridional basic systems of Heegaard diagrams}.

-We begin with a Heegaard link diagram $(\Sigma,\as,\bs,\ws,\zs)$ of $(S^3,L)$ such that the basepoints $w_i,z_i$ on $K_i$ are separated by a single alpha curve $\a_i^s$ (if $\lambda_i$ is beta-parallel) or a single beta curve $\b_i^s$ (if $\lambda_i$ is alpha-parallel).
-Furthermore, we assume that the arc $\lambda_i$ is embedded in $\Sigma$, and $\lambda_i$ is disjoint from all of the attaching curves except for the special meridional alpha or beta curve of $K_i$.
+We also focus our attention on a special class of complete systems, which we call \emph{meridional $\sigma$-basic systems of Heegaard diagrams}.
+Such a basic system is constructed via the following procedure.
+We begin with a Heegaard link diagram $(\Sigma,\as,\bs,\ws,\zs)$ of $(S^3,L)$.
+If $K_i$ is a component of $L$, write $\lambda_i$ for the arc of $\scA$ for $K_i$.
+We assume that this Heegaard diagram is chosen so that the basepoints $w_i,z_i$ on $K_i$ are separated by a single alpha curve $\a_i^s$ (if $\lambda_i$ is beta-parallel) or a single beta curve $\b_i^s$ (if $\lambda_i$ is alpha-parallel).
+We call the $\a_i^s$ and $\b_i^s$ the \emph{special meridional curves}.
+We assume that the arc $\lambda_i$ is embedded in $\Sigma$, and $\lambda_i$ is disjoint from all of the attaching curves except for the special meridional alpha or beta curve of $K_i$.
 See Figure~\ref{cor:2}.

 Suppose $\lambda_i$ is beta-parallel.
 We consider the component $A_i\subset \Sigma\setminus \as$ which contains $w_i$ and $z_i$.
 If we glue the two boundary components of $A_i$ corresponding to $\a_i^s$, we obtain a torus with many disks removed (corresponding to other alpha curves).
 We write $\as_0\subset \as$ and $\bs_0\subset \bs$ for the curves which are not special meridians of any component.
 See Figure~\ref{cor:2}.